adrido/minetest-mapper-cpp/doc/manual.rst

 --------------------------

-    The heightmap-nodes.txt file contains a list of minetest node names that determine the ground height for a height map.
+    The heightmap-nodes.txt file contains a list of minetest node names that are used to determine the ground height for a height map.

     The highest node of any of the types in this file determines the height at that point.
-Any nodes that should be ignored, like obviously air, but probably also default:water_source, and default:grass_1, or default:torch, should not be in this file.
+Any nodes that should be ignored when determining the height, like obviously air, but probably also default:water_source, and default:grass_1, or default:torch, should not be in this file.

     As a general directive, plants, trees and any special nodes should not be included in the file.
 Stone, sand, gravel, minerals, etc. are the